FireIsGood/limbus-image/README.md

 ### Installing from Cargo

 To install it via Cargo from [crates.io](https://crates.io/), first ensure you have Cargo installed.
+You can check with the version command:

 ```bash
 cargo -V
 ```

 If you need to install Cargo, look up a guide on your favorite search engine.
-If it's installed, just run the installation command.
+Once it's installed, just run the installation command:

 ```bash
 cargo install